-Additional centers will be built as sufficient funds are raised for the construction of each.
+Three additional centers will be built as sufficient funds are raised for construction.

 The government’s responsibility is to take care of the medical needs of service members.
-The mission of the Intrepid Fallen Heroes Fund is to support our military community, now specifically those who are suffering from traumatic brain injury and psychological health conditions.
-The Fund’s leadership met with officials from the military and the VA to determine what we could do to help and together developed the concept for our centers.
-As a non-profit organization the Intrepid Fallen Heroes Fund is able to build the centers and have them available to begin treatment quickly.
-In addition, since the centers are privately funded, they provide a way for individual Americans to personally support those who have sacrificed so much in service to our nation.
+The mission of the Intrepid Fallen Heroes Fund is to support our military community, specifically, those who are suffering the effects of Traumatic Brain Injury and Post-Traumatic Stress.
+IFHF’s leadership met with officials from the military to determine what we could do to help and together developed the concept for the Intrepid Spirit Centers.
+As a nonprofit organization, the Intrepid Fallen Heroes Fund is capable of building the centers quickly, making them available to treat patients.
+Since the centers are privately funded, they provide a way for individual Americans to personally support those who have sacrificed so much in service to our nation.

-100% of all donations received from the public goes to support building new Intrepid Spirit centers; all the administrative costs of the Intrepid Fallen Heroes Fund are underwritten by the Fund’s Board of Directors.
+100% of all donations received from the public support building new Intrepid Spirit Centers; all administrative costs of the Intrepid Fallen Heroes Fund are underwritten by the Board of Directors.

-Yes.
-The Intrepid Fallen Heroes Fund is non-profit organization.
-The Fund is a public charity exempt from federal income tax under Section 501(c)(3) of the Internal Revenue Code.
+The Intrepid Fallen Heroes Fund is a nonprofit organization exempt from federal income tax under Section 501(c)(3) of the Internal Revenue Code.